kshedden/cscar-unix-data/utilities.md

 -----------------------

 Here we cover some basic tools for working with text files, more advanced tools like sed and awk are covered in a separate section.
+Note that most of these utilities operate on "data streams", meaning that the data are incrementally transformed rather then being read all at once and transformed as a chunk.
+This allows these tools to work with data files that are much larger than the memory.
+Note that a few processing algorithms like sorting cannot be carried out in a streaming manner, but there are still work-arounds in the sort implementation that allow it to work on files that are larger than memory.

 [cat](https://www.gnu.org/software/coreutils/manual/html_node/cat-invocation.html#cat-invocation) ("concatenate")
  combines the contents of several text files